kubernetes/community/contributors/guide/issue-triage.md

 If you have permission to close someone else's issue, first `/assign` the issue to yourself, then `/close` it.
 If you do not, just comment your findings.

-Please find more detailed information about Support Requests in the [Footnotes section].
+Please find more detailed information about Support Requests in the [Footnotes section](#footnotes).

 ## Find the right SIG(s)
 Components are divided among [Special Interest Groups (SIGs)](/sig-list.md).
 Find a proper SIG for the ownership of the issue using the bot: